whiskyechobravo/kerko/README.md

    Kerko.

-5. In the same directory as `hello_kerko.py` with the virtualenv active, run the following shell command:
+5. In the same directory as `hello_kerko.py` with your virtualenv active, run the following shell command:

    ```bash
    export FLASK_APP=hello_kerko.py